About campaigns

 Use good naming patterns to ensure that you can always find your campaigns in the various applications to which you will send them.
 The campaign name will always appear in the filename that is sent to any destination.

-Avoid duplication between campaign and recipient group names.
+Avoid duplication between campaign and treatment group names.

 Avoid using the names of destinations as campaign names unless the campaign is sent to only that destination.

-Use a naming pattern that ensures the campaign name works across every recipient group that is configured within any sub-audience.
+Use a naming pattern that ensures the campaign name works across every treatment group that is configured within any sub-audience.

 If brand names and/or region names apply to all sub-audiences in the campaign, consider using them within the campaign name.